Sweaterdog/astrophage/README.md

 ## What This Mod Adds

 ### Astrophage Resource
 A new fuel type — **Astrophage** — an alien microorganism that stores staggering amounts of energy.
 One gram can melt an entire metric ton of steel.
-In the novel, 2,074,000 kg of astrophage powered a spacecraft on a continuous-thrust interstellar voyage of 11.9 light-years to Tau Ceti.
+In the movie, 2,074,000 kg of astrophage powered a spacecraft on a continuous-thrust interstellar voyage of 11.9 light-years to Tau Ceti.

 ### IX-PHM "Hail Mary" Astrophage Propulsion System
 An engine type used when placing down the "Dawn" engine, which can be changed to the "IX-PHM" engine, with stats befitting an interstellar drive: